RuhAm/AlphaDAWG/README.md

         Transform_Curvelet(100, 0, 0)

-Don't forget to exit matlab with
+Don't forget to exit MATLAB with

         exit